-Facts: Fallon Paiute-Shoshone Tribe and Center for Biological Diversity jointly filed suit against BLM alleging violations of NEPA involving a grant of an application to construct and operate a geothermal project on federal public land located adjacent to the Dixie Meadows hot springs, an area visible from the Tribe's sacred site.
+Facts: Fallon Paiute-Shoshone Tribe and CBD jointly filed suit against BLM alleging violations of NEPA involving a grant of an application to construct and operate a geothermal project on federal public land located adjacent to the Dixie Meadows hot springs, an area visible from the Tribe's sacred site.
 This case is part of an ongoing challenge to the development of a geothermal project on federal public land located over forty miles outside of Fallon.